 Use Cases: Talend is best suited for organizations dealing with complex data integration scenarios, such as data warehousing, data migration, and real-time data processing.
 Its versatility makes it a valuable asset in scenarios requiring efficient and scalable ETL processes.

--> Data integration and ETL processes.-> Data warehousing and data migration.
+-> Data warehousing and data migration.

 -> Real-time data processing.